telerik/ajax-docs/controls/slider/appearance-and-styling/skins.md

 # Skins

-To make customizing the appearance of **RadSlider**as easy as possible, the control uses **skins.** A skin is a set of images and a CSS stylesheet that are applied to the HTML elements which make up the RadSlider control, defining the look and feel.
+To make customizing the appearance of **RadSlider**as easy as possible, the control uses **skins**.
+A skin is a set of images and a CSS stylesheet that are applied to the HTML elements which make up the RadSlider control, defining the look and feel.

 To apply a skin, set the **Skin** property of the **RadSlider**control.
 Set the **Skin** property using the Properties Window or the control's [Smart Tag]({%slug slider/design-time%}).

-**RadSlider**is installed with a number of preset skins.
+**RadSlider** is installed with a number of preset skins.
 These are shown below:
->caption

 ![radslider-skins](images/radslider-skins.png)

 >note The **Hay** , **Forest** , **Sitefinity** and **Transparent** skins are obsolete and have been removed from the Telerik.Web.UI.Skins.dll assembly as of **Q1 2014** .
-You can find more information on the matter in[this blog post](http://blogs.telerik.com/aspnet-ajax/posts/13-04-11/6-telerik-asp.net-ajax-skins-going-obsolete).
+You can find more information on the matter in [this blog post](http://blogs.telerik.com/aspnet-ajax/posts/13-04-11/6-telerik-asp.net-ajax-skins-going-obsolete).
->

 ## Customizing Skins

 You can tweak the existing skins, or create your own.
 Each skin has two main elements: images and a stylesheet.
 When creating your own, it is a good idea to start with the stylesheet for an existing skin and alter that.
-See the [Tutorial: Creating a Custom Skin]({%slug slider/appearance-and-styling/tutorial:-creating-a-custom-skin%}) topic for a step-by-step walk through.
+See the [Tutorial: Creating a Custom Skin]({%slug slider/appearance-and-styling/tutorial-creating-custom-skin%}) topic for a step-by-step walk through.
 To use your own skin

 1. Add the new CSS file to your project.